-This training manual is designed to help Volunteers and returned Volunteers plan and film a short video.
+This training manual is designed to help volunteers plan and film a short video.
 Videos are a great way to capture daily life and to tell compelling stories.
 At the end of manual, readers should be able to:

-- Create comprehensive plans for videos and write scripts. - Distinguish between the different types of camera shots and techniques commonly used in video production. - Undestand what methods are available to edit and share videos.
+-Create comprehensive plans for videos and write scripts.

+-Know about different types of camera shots and techniques commonly used in video production.

+-Undestand what methods are available to edit and share videos.